OBGYN in Houston TX | We Accept Most Major Insurance

-Looking for an Experienced Gynecologist in Houston?
+Looking for an Experienced Gynecologist in Houston TX?

-Our entire team seeks to ensure each patient’s timely care, confidentiality, and comfort through care that is tailored to personal needs and preferences.
+Our entire OBGYN team seeks to ensure each patient’s timely care, confidentiality, and comfort through care that is tailored to personal needs and preferences.
 Ancillary services including ultrasound, bone density scanning, and laboratory and radiology testing are incorporated into treatment planning as needed.
 These services are easily accessible to our patients at nearby facilities.

-Our core motivation is to provide patients with exceptional care that meets their needs in a relevant and successful way.
+Our core motivation is to provide patients with exceptional OBGYN care that meets their needs in a relevant and successful way.

-Our Services Include:
+Our Gynecology Services Include

 Women’s Health Services

-Annual Health Exams
+Annual Woman Health Exams

-Annual well-woman visits should begin between the ages of 13 and 15.
+Annual well-woman visits to a gynecologist should begin between the ages of 13 and 15.
 Early health exams may involve little more than recording weight and other vital factors and discussing women’s health matters such as menstruation and necessary immunizations.
 After age 21 or when a woman becomes sexually active, annual pap smears and other diagnostics may begin.
-Our staff follows screening guidelines to ensure women receive the proper screenings based on age, medical history, and lifestyle.
+Our OBGYN staff follows screening guidelines to ensure women receive the proper screenings based on age, medical history, and lifestyle.

 Heavy, painful periods, acne breakouts before or after menstruation, indigestion, vaginal dryness, and night sweats are just a few of the indications that a woman’s hormones may be out of balance.
-Hormone evaluations allow us to observe the true level of each hormone in a woman’s blood at the time of testing.
+Hormone evaluations by a gynecologist allow us to observe the true level of each hormone in a woman’s blood at the time of testing.
 Accurate measurements of hormone levels can guide treatment planning, such as the prescription of bioidentical hormones for optimal health and wellness.

 Women are more likely than men to have low thyroid hormone levels (hypothyroid).
 Without sufficient thyroid hormone secretion into the body, a woman may experience nonspecific symptoms such as dry skin, irregular heartbeat, and fuzzy thinking.
 Because the thyroid gland is involved in numerous biological processes, it is necessary for healthcare providers to measure function on a periodic basis or when symptoms need to be explored.

-Every woman who is sexually active is at risk for sexually transmitted disease.
+Every woman who is sexually active is at risk for sexually transmitted diseases.
 However, screening is not a routine part of the annual well-woman exam.
-Women who have multiple partners, have not used protection consistently, or suspect they may have been exposed to a sexually transmitted disease should speak with their doctor.
+Women who have multiple partners, have not used protection consistently, or suspect they may have been exposed to a sexually transmitted disease should speak with their gynecologist.
 We partner with our patients to determine the extent of testing that is appropriate for them.

 In recent years, we have become much more aware of the role that nutritional optimization plays in physical health and wellness.
 Vitamin screenings can provide valuable information about a woman’s levels of crucial vitamins and nutrients, such as vitamin D and calcium, and how much supplementation, if any, is needed.